canonical/snapcraft/docs/upload-your-snap.md

 willingly accept that the snap is breaking out of confinement.

 ### Pushing the snap
-Snap upload to the store can be done either from the Ubuntu Store web interface or directly by using the command-line.
+Pushing snaps to the store can be done either from the Ubuntu Store web interface or directly by using the command-line.

 Once you have a working snap, you can run `snapcraft push snap-name.snap` to